sancelot/one_drive_full/README.md

 To use this script, you will need to create an app in azure portal (now microsoft entra) to allow to login with your microsoft account to access your onedrive

-When your app is created , you MUST fill in client_id (app id) in the script
+When your app is created , you MUST fill in these variables in the script:
+* tenant_id : tenant id of your business id
+* client_id : (app id) in the script